ivysandy/How-to-Prepare-Accurate-Claims-for-Chiropractic-Practices./README.md

 ## **Introduction**
 Efficient and accurate claim preparation is the cornerstone of any successful chiropractic practice.
 With the complexities of insurance policies and ever-changing regulations, chiropractors often face challenges in managing their billing processes.
 This repository provides a step-by-step guide to help chiropractors streamline their claim preparation and minimize errors.

-For professional support, **iMagnum Healthcare Solutions** specializes in **chiropractic medical billing services**, ensuring your practice thrives while reducing administrative burdens.
+For professional support, **[chiropractic medical billing services](https://www.imagnumhealthcare.com/specialty/chiropractors)** provided by iMagnum Healthcare Solutions ensure your practice thrives while reducing administrative burdens.

+---

 ## **What You'll Learn**
 This repository includes: